karpathy/char-rnn/Readme.md

 All input data is stored inside the `data/` directory.
 You'll notice that there is an example dataset included in the repo (in folder `data/tinyshakespeare`) which consists of a subset of works of Shakespeare.
 I'm providing a few more datasets on the [project page](http://cs.stanford.edu/people/karpathy/char-rnn/).

 **Your own data**: If you'd like to use your own data create a single file `input.txt` and place it into a folder in `data/`.
 For example, `data/some_folder/input.txt`.
-The first time you run the training script it will write two more convenience files into `data/some_folder`.
+The first time you run the training script it will write two more convenience files into `data/some_folder`. **Note**: If you change the file `input.txt` in place you currently must delete the two intermediate files manually to force the preprocessing to re-run.

 Note that if your data is too small (1MB is already considered very small) the RNN won't learn very effectively.
 Remember that it has to learn everything completely from scratch.